How Do Online Classes Work?

-Whether you’re considering going back to school to start or to finish a degree, online courses are an appealing option, and you may be wondering how online college classes actually work.
+Whether you’re considering going back to school to start or to finish a degree, taking online courses is an option that allows you to maintain control of your schedule.

-Attending classes on campus may tie you to a traditional semester schedule, limiting opportunities to begin a degree program.
+Attending classes on campus may tie you to a traditional semester schedule, limiting opportunities to begin a degree program to once or twice per year.
 Online classes may differ, offering term start dates year-round.
-At Southern New Hampshire University (SNHU), for example, there are 8-week terms for undergraduate classes and 10-week terms for graduate, allowing ample opportunities to enroll throughout the calendar year.
+At Southern New Hampshire University (SNHU), for example, there are 8-week terms for undergraduate classes and 10-week terms for graduate, allowing ample opportunities for you to enroll throughout the calendar year.

 A vast array of resource materials is available through a virtual library, and quite often with 24/7 chat assistance.

-A big difference is that you won’t be attending your online college class at a defined time each week.
+Online classes that follow an asynchronous learning format do not meet at a defined time each week.
 Instead, you’ll have the flexibility to do coursework when it makes sense for you within the framework of the course schedule.

 For instance, at SNHU, courses in online degree programs are broken out by week-long modules with due dates clearly defined each week.
 You may choose to complete all assignments for that week within a two-day period or chip away at work throughout the week.
 Depending on whether you're a night owl or an early bird, you can find the time of day that's most convenient and productive for you.